ldennington/cloud_computing_programming_assignments/assignment_1/milestone_3/README.md

 ### Installing/configuring `couchdb`

-Quinn's time: 10 minutes
+Quinn's time: 0.15 hours

-Lessley's time: 60 minutes
+Lessley's time: 1 hour

-Total time: 70 minutes
+Total time: 1.15 hours

 We used the following commands to install `couchdb` on one Chameleon and one AWS
 instance: